 What better way to capture your family getaway than with a GoPro.
 The older kids will have a heap of fun putting together a montage of your weekend getaway and the experience they had, both onboard and in the water.

-It goes without saying, when the family is together on the water they must be safe.
+It goes without saying: when the family is together on the water they must be safe.
 Lifejackets for the kids are mandatory.
 For toddlers, consider installing lifeline netting and lee cloths.
-If you are the only one that truly knows how to operate the engine, teach your spouse and older children the procedure on startup and running because if something happens to you, another member of the family must be able to take control.
+If you are the only one who truly knows how to operate the engine, teach your spouse and older children the procedure on startup and running, because, if something happens to you, another member of the family must be able to take control.
 Click here for some quick safety tips and reminders.

 Keep it fun

-Most importantly, don’t think of a shorter sail as failure.
-Even if you end up back at the dock earlier than planned, do some fun kid things around the marina (fish, look for stones, swim if it’s hot, play in the dinghy, the list is endless!) and order pizza.
-Eat on board and then maybe walk up town for ice cream.
+Most importantly, don’t think of a shorter sail as a failure.
+Even if you end up back at the dock earlier than planned, do some fun kid things around the marina.
+Fish, look for stones, swim if it’s hot, play in the dinghy, order pizza, the list is endless!
+Eat on board and then walk into town for ice cream.
 You still had a day on the water.
 You still had a day as a family.
 You still had fun outside.
 And most importantly, your kids will want to come back!
 Find the positives and celebrate your success.
 This is your redefined sailing day and what a wonderful day it can be.

 If you're looking for other ideas to get your kids excited about sailing, click here for an article with some tips and tricks for you to try.